Check out the recording and supporting slides for the webinar Geodata Marketplaces supporting Location Intelligence

 - Geodata marketplaces are powered by ecosystems thinking.
 New and innovative models, creating interactive and living marketplaces, are made possible by sustainable ecosystems of actors working together.

-- Geodata marketplaces encapsulate ecosystems thinking and serves as an enabler for location intelligence.
+- Geodata marketplaces encapsulate ecosystems thinking and serve as an enabler for location intelligence.
 By exchanging data through geodata marketplaces, we can derive new and deeper geospatial insight.

-The development, deployment and uptake of new technologies is a cornerstone of European Digital Strategy, and state of the art solutions developed by large companies and SMEs alike can play a key role in pushing such transformations forward.
-In this context, the webinar provided concrete examples of how such solutions are brought to the market and emphasised the opportunities in collaborative networks and ecosystems.
+The development, deployment and uptake of new technologies is a cornerstone of the European Digital Strategy, and state of the art solutions developed by large companies and SMEs alike can play a key role in pushing such transformations forward.
+In this context, the study provided concrete examples of how such solutions are brought to the market and emphasised the opportunities associated with collaborative networks and ecosystems.
+Location interoperability was introduced in discussions on standards and infrastructure and was of particular interest to the audience in the Q&A session.